The Legend of Zelda: A Link to the Past

 Glitches in Japanese v1.0 and v1.1

-- In the Tower of Hera, on floor 3F, there's a hole at the very right that's next to the wall.
+- In the Tower of Hera, there's a hole at the very right side of 3F that's next to the wall.
 Drop down the right side of it to end up on 2F, inside the wall.
 Jump off to the right and you're "under the floor", from where you can just run straight to the ending!
-The hole was moved to the left in later versions, to fix this bug.
+The hole was moved to the left in later versions, fixing this bug.

 - In the Dark World, killing yourself inside a shop or house will cause Link to reappear on the Pyramid of Power with no music.
 Switching the screens afterwards causes the Light World music to play, rather than the Dark World music.

 - If you make a regular slash with your sword against bombable walls, you'll hear the same sound effect as when you cut bushes.
 This of course didn't make much sense and was corrected in v1.2.
 (Not to be confused with the "hollow" sound effect you get when you "thrust" your sword against those same walls, which was already in place.)
 Oddly, this "feature" was reinstated in the Satellaview pseudo-sequel.

 - It is possible to beat Ganon without the Silver Arrows, simply by slashing him while he's warping away.
 While this is still possible in later versions, the input window to deal damage to Ganon in this way was reduced to two frames, making this practically impossible outside of tool-assisted speedruns.

 In the Virtual Console releases, all flashing effects (such as those on the title screen, or caused by Agahnim's lightning attack or the Bombos Medallion) are toned down severely as part of Nintendo's newer policies in order to lower the risk of epileptic seizures.